vpdb/website/README.md

 ## Quick Start

-Since the web application is completely decoupled from the server, you can easy run it locally and use `api.vpdb.io` as backend.
+Since the web application is completely decoupled from the server, you can easily run it locally and use `api.vpdb.io` as backend.

 You're going to need to have [Node.js](https://nodejs.org/) and [git](https://git-scm.com/downloads) installed.